-The structure of the roof will decline at a much faster time if there’s a poor of ventilation, while also having of consequence impact on energy bills and the comfort of your home.
+The structure of the roof will decline at a much faster time if there’s a poor ventilation, while also having of consequence impact on energy bills and the comfort of your home.

 In homes that are overheated and with poor ventilation, roofs are particularly susceptible to damage.
 Luckily, provided such problems were identified earlier, it is usually easy to fix.

-Be sure to check out any mold or mildew, because this signifies a damp problem, either due to a dripping on the roof or inadequate ventilation whenever you are inspecting your attic.
+Be sure to check out any mold or mildew, because this signifies a damp problem, either due to dripping on the roof or inadequate ventilation whenever you are inspecting your attic.